ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 ## Step 1 - Database creation

-Via the authentication service Firebase Auth, we receice tokens for different shops.
+Via the authentication service Firebase Auth, we receive tokens for different online shops.
-Only the specific merchant of the shop should have access to this token.
+Only the specific user of the shop should have access to this token.
 To do so, we first need to create a database in the Firebase console (Develop > Database).
 Then, we create a Cloud Firestore database.
-For fast results, we choose the test mode for now.
+For fast results, we choose the test mode for now and don't secure the data, but we highly recommend to do so.
-We'll secure the data in a later step.
 Before we can start storing data, we need a collection for our users.
 That's why we create a collection called `users` in the Cloud Firestore UI.
 For the first document we need to provide, we use the document id `test`.